May 2026 · Software comparison · 9 min read

 If your "complex job" is a $40K pool or a $15K fence install or a kitchen reno, you're paying for AIA-billing infrastructure you'll never touch.

-Workhand is best at: small-to-medium project crews
+Workhand is best at: working project crews

-We're newer, so we have less to brag about — no AIA progress billing, no roofing measurements, no fancy dispatch grid.
+We're newer, so we have less to brag about, no AIA progress billing, no roofing measurements, no fancy dispatch grid.
 If those don't matter to your business, our $35-89/mo flat pricing and per-job mobile-first design probably feel like the right shape.

 The decision tree